clawrence00/mototorque/README.md

 Where small pieces of code have been used these have been credited in comment strings near the code.

 The walkthrough lesson from the code institute was used for the initial set up of the coding space, the required files and installing flask and psycopg2.
-It was also a greate base for creating the CRUD functionality that my project required.
+It was also a great base for creating the CRUD functionality that my project required.

 - [Tim Nelson - Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DIWADRDB+2022_Q3/courseware/c0c31790fcf540539fd2bd3678b12406/6e44128b0b37416ab40c1a87ef2cb32a/)